titom73/ansible-cvp-configlet-deployment/README.md

 # Demo to build static configlets with Ansible and deploy with CVP

 This content demonstrate how to use ansible to build configlet for devices and CVP to deploy changes with control and visibility.
-A powerpoint with a step by step is available on [drive](https://docs.google.com/presentation/d/1R3vcBFbUpEl2sIABgNjPNTWNXU1tCkxv6rLzg84nDIo/edit?usp=sharing)

 Using CVP to deploy configlet to devices give us some more interesting opportunity: